perldude/perldude/README.md

 Great web app, right?
 Yeah, except this was 1987.
 It was great but, unfortunately, it was also over ten years ahead of its time.

-A few years later I found myself working at Walt Disney Feature Animation, helping to make their
+A few years later I found myself working at [Walt Disney Feature Animation](https://www.disneyanimation.com) (as it was called at the time), helping to make their
 [first digitally-produced](https://www.guinnessworldrecords.com/world-records/first-fully-digital-feature-film)
 (not CGI) movies.